demisto/content/Packs/EWS/Integrations/SecurityAndComplianceV2/README.md

 *Please Note:* Microsoft requires that this connection be made from a secure connection.
 Disabling certificate verification is not supported at this time.

 ### MFA Enabled Service Accounts
+It is recommended to disable MFA for the service account which is using the integration.

 When MFA is enabled, it is possible to be unable to confirm a sign in as safe.
-In this case, there are two separate options to enable the service account to work with the integration.

-1. If there is a conditional access policy in place which will trigger a users account to require an MFA sign in, these policies should exempt the user which is used by the integration.
+If there is a conditional access policy in place which will trigger a users account to require an MFA sign in, these policies should exempt the user which is used by the integration.
 This does _not_ require MFA to be disabled.
-2. Disable MFA for the specific user.

 The common settings available OOTB from Microsoft can be excluded in the following menu.
 ![sec-comp-risky](../../doc_imgs/SecAndCompRiskyUser.png)